 Happy employees = good work + happy clients

 The employee/employer relationship is a mutually beneficial one.
-We are all busy, but first impressions are everything in a competitive sector.
+We are all busy, but first impressions are everything.
 Lack of consideration when onboarding a new employee can lead to mistrust, feelings of being undervalued, confusion, and questioning why they even accepted the offer.
-I have not felt any of these, large pat on the back for Brightec!
-And thank you team, I'm thrilled to have this opportunity to work with this truly unique, boutique agency.

 Aside from never wanting anyone to feel like this, the quicker an employee feels valued, the quicker they will become engaged with the rest of the team, our client and our work.